 Over 26 million displaced girls and women are estimated to be menstruating around the globe.
 A significant but often overlooked issue facing these girls and women is their ability to privately, safely and comfortably manage their monthly menstruation.
-In many humanitarian emergencies, there is a serious lack of access to even the most basic materials needed for managing the blood in addition to a lack of appropriate sanitation facilities (including water), which are critical for addressing menstrual hygiene.
-Privacy in emergencies is often scarce, and even if toilets are available they often lack locks, functioning doors, lighting and separation between genders.
+In many humanitarian emergencies, there is a lack of access to the basic materials needed to manage the blood in addition to a lack of appropriate sanitation facilities (including water), which are critical for addressing menstrual hygiene.
+Furthermore, privacy in emergencies is often scarce, and even when toilets are available, they often lack locks, functioning doors, lighting and separation between genders.
 These barriers are often intensified by cultural beliefs and taboos surrounding menstruation which can restrict the movements and behaviors of girls and women (such as attending school, waiting in line for distributions or going to the market).

 The toolkit looks at MHM from a multi-sectoral perspective and aims to give practical, streamlined guidance to humanitarian workers.
 The toolkit is co-published by 27 leading organizations that work in the humanitarian sphere.

 French and Arabic versions of the toolkit are available below.